Prosdino95/SOFTWARE-ENGINEERING-2/AcceptanceTest.rst

 * No Java Packages used.
 * No JavaDoc paper committed. (why do you document the code if you don't commit a javadoc???)
 * APK installer says that no privilege are needed by the app, while still at first login you need to accept the policies.
 No Android Manifest Setted
+* we were unable to build the server component via :code:`mvn package`, as some of the required libraries were missing from the :code:`pom.xml`.

 (varie ed eventuali sulla qualita' del codice e dei doc)